BofA Securities lifts Graphic Packaging Holding Co [GPK] price estimate. Who else is bullish?

-Graphic Packaging Holding Co [NYSE: GPK] closed the trading session at $21.42 on 11/09/23.
-The day’s price range saw the stock hit a low of $21.31, while the highest price level was $21.85.
+Graphic Packaging Holding Co [NYSE: GPK] surged by $0.62 during the normal trading session on Wednesday and reaching a high of $22.69 during the day while it closed the day at $22.66.
 The company report on November 2, 2023 at 4:15 PM that Graphic Packaging Holding Company Announces Participation in Upcoming Investor Conferences.

 Graphic Packaging Holding Company (NYSE: GPK), a leading consumer packaging company, announced today that Michael P. Doss, President and Chief Executive Officer, will present at the Baird Global Industrial Conference on Tuesday, November 7th at 11:50am ET and Stephen R. Scherger, Executive Vice President and Chief Financial Officer, will present at the Citi Basic Materials Conference on Tuesday, November 28th at 2pm ET.